 Maria went on the inaugural Disney Dream cruise and she suggested we bring our own snorkels since the rental rate is rather high.
 Rentals typically are charged per hour so this makes sense.
 Most of our boys will want to use them, and Daddy will too.
 I can get a snorkel really cheap so I'll be packing that this year!
 Plus, the boys will use it throughout the summer here at home.
 It's worth the small purchase.

 This may seem counter-intuitive to saving since you can likely take your own.
 We always took our strollers in the past.
-However, with our kids getting bigger, they aren’t really stroller-age.
+However, with our kids getting bigger, they aren't really stroller-age.
 But, they are little and will likely wear out with walking so much in the parks.
-Emily from Mommin’ it Up has some good tips on stroller rental at Disney (and many other things).
-And, they all make complete sense AND cents!
-We aren’t sure which rental we will do yet but we will be leaving our stroller at home on this trip.
+We aren't sure which rental we will do yet but we will be leaving our stroller at home on this trip.

 When it all comes down to it, planning CAN help you save more.
 Even though our cruise was a big expense, we have been planning for this for nearly two years (yes huh, I mentioned it in my first Disney post in 2009!).